hume2011/Car-Advanced-Lane-Lines-Detection/writeup.md

 ### Pipeline (single images)

-Pipeline is contained in the 10th code cell.

 #### 1. Distortion-corrected.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I chose one of the chess board image to distort in the 4th code cell:
 ![alt text][image2]

-#### 2. How I used color transforms, gradients or other methods to create a thresholded binary image.
+#### 2. I used color transforms, gradients or other methods to create a thresholded binary image.

 I used a combination of color and gradient thresholds to generate a binary image.
 Here's an example of my output for this step.

 ![alt text][image3]

-#### 3. How I performed a perspective transform.
+#### 3. perspective transform.

 The code for my perspective transform includes function `cv2.getPerspectiveTransform()` and function `cv2.warpPerspective()`.
 The `cv2.getPerspectiveTransform()` function takes as inputs a source (`dst1`) and a destination (`dst2`) points.
 I chose to hardcode the source and destination points in the following manner: